jaames/flipnote.js/README.md

 * Identifying the PPM sound codec: Midmad from Hatena Haiku (no longer active) and WDLMaster from the [HCS forum](https://hcs64.com/mboard/forum.php).
 * [PBSDS](https://github.com/pbsds) for creating [Hatena Tools](https://github.com/pbsds/Hatenatools), and for giving me some notes regarding areas where the documentation fell short.
 * Stichting Mathematisch Centrum for writing this [ADPCM to PCM converter in C](http://www.cs.columbia.edu/~gskc/Code/AdvancedInternetServices/SoundNoiseRatio/dvi_adpcm.c) which I semi-ported to JS to handle audio.
+* Libretro for their [pixel art shaders](https://github.com/libretro/glsl-shaders), used as reference for the sharp-bilinear implementation
 * [Austin Burk](https://sudomemo.net) and [JoshuaDoes](https://github.com/joshuadoes) for helping to debug my Python3 PPM parser (which I used as a reference for the JS decoder).
 * [Lauren Kelly](https://github.com/thejsa) for performing packet captures of [Flipnote Hatena](http://flipnote.hatena.com/thankyou) before it shut down, without them reverse-engineering the app in general would have been a *huge* pain.
 * [Nintendo](https://www.nintendo.com/) for creating the Flipnote Studio application.